ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 #define cql_string_release(string) cql_release((cql_type_ref)string);
 ```

-The compiler uses this macro to create a named string literal.
-You decide
+The compiler uses the string literal macro to generate a named string
-how those will be implemented right here.
+literal.
+You determine the implementation of these literals right here.

 ```c
 #define cql_string_literal(name, text) \